joeybaker/jace/README.md

 ### `configPath`
 Where should we look for `default.json` and other config files?
 Defaults to `./config`.

+### `allEnv`
+Defaults to `false`.
+If `true`, will pull in all env vars, not just the ones defined in a JSON config file or the options.

+NOTE: most systems have many irrelvant env vars.
+It's easy to pollute your config with uncessary properties if you turn this on.

 ## Tests
 Tests are [prova](https://github.com/azer/prova), based on [tape](https://github.com/substack/tape).
 They can be run with `npm test`.